It's Summer BBQ Season! What's Grilling?

 Trim the Beef Roast

-- Pat the roast completely dry with paper towels
+• Remove any silver skin or excess fat.
+Pat the roast completely dry with paper towels

 Season the Roast Beef

-- Apply a generous amount of my Angry BBQ salt, pepper, and garlic rub.
+• Coat the entire surface with Worcestershire sauce.
+Apply a generous amount of my Angry BBQ salt, pepper, and garlic rub.

-Smoking Ther Roast Beef Deli Meat
+Smoking The Roast Beef Deli Meat

-Let The Roast Beef Rest
+• Let The Roast Beef Rest.
+Wrap tightly in foil.

-Slice The Deli-Style Roast Beef.
+Slice The Deli-Style Roast Beef

-For true deli-style results, you want paper-thin slices that practically melt in your mouth.
+• For true deli-style results, you want paper-thin slices that practically melt in your mouth.
 This is why a quality meat slicer is worth the investment if you plan to make this regularly.
 Always slice against the grain.
 If you do not have a meat slicer, you can use a sharp knife, but try to slice the roast beef as thin as possible.

 Recipe Variations

-- Traditional Roast Beef.
+• Traditional Roast Beef.
 Skip the smoker and roast in the oven at 250°F. Use rosemary and thyme in the rub.

-- Peppered Roast Beef.
+• Peppered Roast Beef.
 Add extra black pepper to the rub.
 Add crushed red pepper flakes for heat.

-- Herb-Crusted Roast Beef Version.
+• Herb-Crusted Roast Beef Version.
 Add fresh basil, thyme, and rosemary to the SPG rub.
 Use olive oil instead of Worcestershire.

 What to Make With Deli-Style Roast Beef